Appendix: Config Format Reference

 This chapter covers the following config expressions:

-- Data Expression: Describes the value form of keys or values, yielding a specific data type after parsing.
+- Data Expression: Describes the value form and matching patterns of expressions, yielding a specific data type after parsing.

 - Template Expression: A pattern composed of constants and dynamic fragments concatenated, used for more flexible matching.